TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/1-basic-concepts.rst

 code as well and the syntax highlighting of your editor will work correctly again.

-We'll illustrate some details of Fluid's syntax, based on formating a date.
+We'll illustrate some details of Fluid's syntax, based on formatting a date.

 Lets assume we have a blog post object with the name